 Book 9 – Solving long division problems

 Book 10 – Working with decimals and percents

 Book 11 – Learning about negative numbers

 And here’s a word from Kayla:

 Hi!
-And welcome to my web page, where you can find extra problems to work on, so you can get your math “down-pat” just like I did!
+And welcome to my web page, where you can find problems to work on, so you can get your math “down-pat” just like I did!
+You can also practice adding, subtracting, multiplying and dividing in timed activities, so you can see that you’re getting better with practice.
 Probably the most important thing I learned from Ms. Gibbs is that practicing what you want to learn makes it easier and easier.

-When you want to practice, click on one of the links below.
+If you want practice doing problems, click on one of the links below.
 There are two links for each book; the first one just repeats the problems that are in the book, and the second one contains all new problems.
 Click on whichever one you want, and you will jump to a page with the right kind of problems for you to work on.
 At the end of each problem page is a link to the answers for that page.